 For mini-chart results, we only need to roll two dice, again reading them lowest-to-highest.
 We roll a 1-5, "Pitching team HARMONY?
 Outfielder makes sliding grab of looping liner, out!
 OTHERWISE, bloop single."
 Fortunately for Philadelphia, they DO have HARMONY--and that extra ounce of hustle just saved a base hit!
 Yes, baseball is a game of inches, and you'll be delighted with the way HMB consistently delivers game-changing alternate outcomes of even routine plays!

 So we've got two out, a runner on first, and we return to the main chart for New York's fourth batter, Kelvin Thurmond.
 We roll a 3-4-4: the game book asks us if Marshall is a PROSPECT pitcher.
 We check the "Experience" section of Marshall's card: PROSPECT is a quality that represents an inexperienced player.
 We see that Marshall has the PROSPECT quality--but notice the "bullet" next to the word PROSPECT.
 There are similar "bullets" on other cards, next to other qualities.
 The "bullet" symbol indicates that the player has the quality to SOME degree, but not fully.
-For situations like this, your game comes with a special "decider die:" a translucent red six-sided die, with the "bullet" symbol on three of the sides.
+For situations like this, your game comes with a special "decider die:" a six-sided die with a "bullet" symbol on three of the sides.
 If a player has a "bulleted" quality (we call them SEMI qualities, as in "SEMI PROSPECT" or "SEMI SLUGGER") the player is considered to have the quality for that at-bat IF the "decider die" shows the "bullet," too.

 So, we'll need to check the "decider die" to see if Marshall displays the PROSPECT quality this time, or NOT.
 If so, Thurmond is going to jump all over that ill-advised rookie pitch and maybe knock it into the left field bleachers!
 If not--since Thurmond is not a PATIENT batter--it'll be a routine pop out to the second baseman.
 We roll the "decider die," and…